Panjiayuan Beijing Antique Market

-Located at the west of Panjiayuan Bridge and south of the East Third Ring Road, Panjiayuan Antiques Market is very accessible, dealing mainly in antiques and crafts.
+Located at the west of Panjiayuan Bridge and south of the East Third Ring Road, Panjiayuan Antiques Market (潘家园旧货市场), often referred to as Beijing Antique Market, is very accessible, dealing mainly in antiques and crafts.
 It is known for being the cheapest antique market in Beijing, attracting many foreign and domestic shoppers here every day.

 You can also find antique furniture imitations, old books & paintings, agate, jadeite, ceramics, ancient Chinese and foreign coins, leather puppets and all kinds of Chinese opera masks.
 Buddhist relics, costumes of ethnic minorities, apparels, “Cultural Revolution” (1966-76) articles and daily necessities can also be found here.